-(a) A contract conveys nonexclusive rights to the licensee.
+(a) A license conveys nonexclusive rights to the licensee.

 (b) Terms dealing with the scope and subject matter of an agreement must be construed under ordinary principles of contract interpretation in light of the commercial context.
-If the context and the terms are ambiguous:
+If the context and the terms are ambiguous, the following rules apply:

-(1) a grant of "all rights", "all uses", or similar terms without qualification covers all uses considered by the parties as well as all uses in reference to technologies then existing or that are developed in the future unless the language is limited by the contract; and described in the contract and all rights within the licensor's control which are necessary to use the rights transferred in the manner anticipated by the parties at the time of the contract.
+(1) A grant of "all possible rights", "all possible uses", or similar terms without qualification covers all uses considered by the parties as well as all uses in reference to technologies then existing or that are developed in the future unless the language is limited by the agreement.

+(2) Subject to Section 2B-318 and 2B-319, an agreement grants all rights described in the agreement and all rights within the licensor's control which are necessary to use the rights expressly transferred in the manner anticipated by the parties at the time of the agreement.